-In the case of off campus enrolment, the Faculty of enrolment must confirm that the prospective applicant has the research experience to pursue independent, sustained and structured research off campus and that the research project and supervision arrangements are appropriate to the arrangement.
+In the case of off campus enrolment, the School of enrolment must confirm that the prospective applicant has the research experience to pursue independent, sustained and structured research off campus and that the research project and supervision arrangements are appropriate to the arrangement.
 Final approval of any case for off campus enrolment will be made by the Chair, RHDC.

-Candidates may be required to study from an external location where research is principally being undertaken at another research site (e.g. archives repository, field site, laboratory, commercial or governmental research station, another university, etc.), the Principal Supervisor and Associate Dean Research of the Faculty of enrolment must ensure that a Memorandum of Understanding (MOU) exists between that site and FedUni and that the site provides a research environment which offers appropriate resources, facilities and research expertise for the duration of the enrolment.
+Candidates may be required to study from an external location where research is principally being undertaken at another research site (e.g. archives repository, field site, laboratory, commercial or governmental research station, another university, etc.), the Principal Supervisor and Associate Dean Research of the School of enrolment must ensure that a Memorandum of Understanding (MOU) exists between that site and FedUni and that the site provides a research environment which offers appropriate resources, facilities and research expertise for the duration of the enrolment.
 All instances of external enrolment must be approved by Chair, RHDC.

 - Occupational Health and Safety training relevant to the research location,